GURPS Fantasy Bestiary

+GURPS Fantasy Bestiary is a fantasy bestiary sourcebook for the GURPS (Generic Universal Role-Playing System), written by Steffan O'Sullivan, and published by Steve Jackson Games in 1990.

 Contents

 GURPS Fantasy Bestiary is a supplement for GURPS Magic containing original monsters and creatures found commonly in fantasy settings.

 Publication history

 GURPS Fantasy Bestiary was written by Steffan O'Sullivan with Steve Jackson and Warren Spector, with a cover by Carol Heyer and illustrations by Tom Baxa, and published as a 128-page book by Steve Jackson Games in 1990.

 Reception

 Lawrence Schick noted the "Animals with Multiple or Unusual Heads" as his favorite section.